 First, you should always listen to the advice that your doctor gives you after your child is treated for a concussion.
 Every brain injury is different, just as every person is different and it’s important that you follow the instructions of your medical team after an injury to the brain.

 Protect your child from further injury.
 It’s very important that you avoid any other falls or hits to the head after a concussion.
-It would be fatal if they are injured in a car accident because your child’s life will be hanging in the balance between life and death.
+It would be fatal if they are injured in a car accident because your child’s life will be hanging in the balance between life and death; for this you should consider hiring a car accident attorney for legal assistance.
+An experienced car accident injury lawyer can help you defend your rights and get the right compensation you deserve.
 Your child will be ordered to avoid physical activity for a period of time and you should avoid any unnecessary trips in the car or other activities that could result in more damage to the head.
 It is normal to feel dizzy after a concussion and this makes it easier to fall again and get reinjured.
 Discontinue the activity that caused the injury, if it was sports related, until cleared by your doctor to continue.
 With the help of Metairie injury law firm one can be assured of support and justice.

 For the first couple nights after the injury, wake your child regularly during the night (every 2-3 hours).
 Ask your child simple questions, like his name or pet’s name to see if he is thinking clearly.
 Also check your child’s pupils to make sure they are equal and reactive to light.